4-Nitrophenol: pH indicator

 4-Nitrophenol can be used as a pH indicator.
 A solution of 4-nitrophenol appears colorless below pH 5.4 and yellow above pH 7.5.
 This color-changing property makes this compound useful as a pH indicator.

-The yellow color of the 4-nitrophenolate form (or 4-nitrophenoxide) is due to a maximum of absorbance at 405 nm (ε = 18.3 to 18.4 mM^{−1} cm^{−1} in strong alkali).
-In contrast, 4-nitrophenol has a weak absorbance at 405 nm (ε = 0.2 mM^{−1} cm^{−1}).
+The yellow color of the 4-nitrophenolate form (or 4-nitrophenoxide) is due to a maximum of absorbance at 405 nm (ε = } in strong alkali).
+In contrast, 4-nitrophenol has a weak absorbance at 405 nm (ε = }).

-The isosbestic point for 4-nitrophenol/4-nitrophenoxide is at 348 nm, with ε = 5.4 mM^{−1} cm^{−1}.
+The isosbestic point for 4-nitrophenol/4-nitrophenoxide is at 348 nm, with (ε = }).